-As you can see, the email address in the “Sender” field isn’t even a Sam’s Club email address.
-That tip-off alone is enough to let you know the email is a fake.
+First of all, look at the email address in the “Sender” field.
+If it isn’t an actual Sam’s Club email address, that tip-off alone is enough to let you know the email is a fake.

 But even if the sender’s email address had appeared to be legitimate, that’s still no guarantee that the email was really sent from Sam’s because email addresses are easily spoofed.

-But don’t worry, you can quickly determine whether the three links in the email are legitimate by simply hovering your mouse over each of those links in turn.
+Don’t worry though, you can quickly determine whether the links in the email are legitimate by simply hovering your mouse over each of those links in turn.

 If the email is legitimate EVERY link in the email will have samsclub.com as the domain name in the link.